mzimmerman/whitelistproxy/README.md

 # Whitelist Proxy

-This transparent proxy does a man-in-the-middle on all http and https connections It requires that it sees all the packets in the route to the destination.
-Linux iptables rules deal with changing the source/destination IPs to act transparently, but you do need to setup your network configuration the proxy is a mandatory stop on the outgoing route.
-Primarily you can do this by placing the proxy inline.  whitelistproxy does not have any WCCP support itself; patches welcome.
+This transparent proxy does a man-in-the-middle on all http and https (when not whitelisted) connections.
+It requires that it sees all the packets in the route to the destination.
+Linux iptables rules deal with changing the source/destination IPs to act transparently, but you do need to setup your network configuration in a way so that the proxy is a mandatory stop on the outgoing route.
+Primarily you can do this by placing the proxy inline.
+This is required since whitelistproxy does not have any WCCP support itself; patches welcome.

 # Features
 - Transparent
 - HTTPS proxying through MITM (Need to provide a CA certificate)
+- Tunnels HTTPS when endpoints are whitelisted
 - Supports non-SNI enabled clients (when host running proxy also serves dns through dnsmasq)
 - LDAP authentication required to add site to the whitelist (Optional)
 - Suggestions and pull requests welcomed